Invertible Extractors and Wiretap Protocols: Introduction

-\begin{rem} The assumption that $X$ is sampled from an i.i.d. and uniform random source should not be confused with the fact that Alice is transmitting \emph{one particular} message to Bob that is fixed and known to her before the transmission.
-In this case, the randomness of $X$ in the model captures the \emph{a priori} uncertainty about $X$ for the \emph{outside world}, and in particular the intruder, but not the transmitter.
 As an intuitive example, suppose that a random key is agreed upon between Alice and a trusted third party, and now Alice wishes to securely send her particular key to Bob over a wiretapped channel.
 Or, assume that Alice wishes to send an audio stream to Bob that is encoded and compressed using a conventional audio encoding method.

 Furthermore, the particular choice of the distribution on $X$ as a uniformly random sequence will cause no loss of generality.
 If the distribution of $X$ is publicly known to be non-uniform, the transmitter can use a suitable source-coding scheme to compress the source to its entropy prior to the transmission, and ensure that from the intruder's point of view, $X$ is uniformly distributed.
 On the other hand, it is also easy to see that if a protocol achieves perfect privacy under uniform message distribution, it achieves perfect privacy under any other distribution as well. \end{rem}